SirYancy/computer-apps/book/ch5-spreadsheets/introduction.md

 tables, tabular data, and spreadsheet software you can make data entry and processing a far easier task and even impress potential employers.

-**Note:** As always, these tutorials and projects will primarily use screenshots from Word 2016.
-If you are working with Word 2013, and something doesn't look the same or work the same way, please inform the instructor.

 ## In This Chapter

 {:toc}